-You’ve decided to venture into beekeeping and perhaps you’re wondering where best you can set up your bee hives.
+So you’ve decided to venture into beekeeping and perhaps you’re wondering where best you can set up your beehives.
 Well, look no further than your backyard.
 Backyard beekeeping doesn’t require a lot of space, and if you have plants around, then that’s a suitable environment for the bees to thrive in.

 Provided you have checked with your local authorities and you have met all the legal requirements of beekeeping in your area, you will be ready to go.
 Make the necessary concessions with your neighbors to avoid any possible disagreements with them about your beekeeping activity.

-Ensure that your backyard is a place that gets enough sunlight because the bees need sunlight to survive and work better.
+Ensure that your backyard is a place that gets enough sunlight, because bees need sunlight to survive and work better.
 Your backyard should also be free from any pests and possible bee predators that may feed on or chase away the colony.

 Before getting yourself into beekeeping, it is important to acquaint yourself with some basic knowledge about bees, as this will make the venture much easier for you.

-It will be important that you fence the area before you even purchase the bee hive and the bees.
+It will be important that you fence the area before you even purchase the beehive and the bees.
 Fence made out of wood that is about eight feet tall is advised to avoid the possibility of bees flying low and stinging people.
 The fence also keeps out predators of honey bees that might attack beehives and cause destruction.
 The sturdy fence should be capable of keeping out the largest predators in your area such as bears.
 It forms a first line of defense for your honey bee colonies and the beehives which are very important investments in your backyard beekeeping operation.

 When buying bees, buy those that are gentle